New to HR? Templates, tools and development to make you a seasoned pro in no time.

-As of Jan.
-22, 2017, employers across the United States are required to use the newest version of the Form I-9 to verify the employment eligibility of their workforce.
-Many of the changes to the revised form were designed to help HR professionals and employers complete it online and reduce technical errors.
-But the retention and storage requirements remained the same.
+Employers across the United States will be required to use the newest version of the Form I-9 to verify the employment eligibility of their workforce by Sept.
+18. The changes to the form are few, and primarily relate to the List of Acceptable Documents.
+The retention and storage requirements remain the same, however.

 Employers must retain each employee's completed Form I-9 for as long as the worker is on the payroll.
 Once an employee no longer works for the organization, HR must determine how long to retain and store the form: either three years after the date of hire or one year after the termination date, whichever is later.

 Forms can be retained on paper or microform, or electronically.